 Where does a report need to be made?

-Mandatory reporters have to report reasonable concerns of child sexual abuse to the Chief Executive Officer (CEO) of the Department for Child Protection, or to other persons approved by the CEO.
-The Department for Child Protection’s Mandatory Reporting Service will receive all mandatory reports.
+Mandatory reporters have to report reasonable concerns of child sexual abuse to the Chief Executive Officer (CEO) of the Department of Communities - Child Protection and Family Support, or to other persons approved by the CEO.
+The Department’s Mandatory Reporting Service will receive all mandatory reports.

 Before making a report, mandatory reporters should check: